Jared-Luxton/radiation-therapy-machine-learning/README.md

 &nbsp;

 ## Research problem and objective
-At present, no efficacious clinical means exist for predicting a patient’s radiation-sensitivity using pre-therapy data, preventing proper guidance of treatment decisions and unnecessary patient harm.
-Here, we explore the utility of telomeres propose generation of an imaging dataset could enable development of a machine learning tool capable of predicting which patients are likely to develop radiation late-effects using pre-therapy telomere data.
-Such a tool, capable of accurately predicting radiation late-effects, would improve personalized treatment decisions for patients predicted to be high-risk.
+At present, no efficacious clinical means exist for predicting a patient’s radiation-sensitivity, and thus health outcomes post-therapy, using pre-therapy data, preventing proper guidance of treatment decisions and unnecessary patient harm.
+Here, we explore the utility of telomeres and chromosome rearrangements for predicting which patients are likely to develop radiation late-effects using pre-therapy telomere data.
 &nbsp;

 ## Data handling/workflow